IvannKurchenko/blog-data-prototyping/POST.md

   /**
    * Generate recommendation per user to optimize expenses on restaurants during work week and consider options
    * such as groceries and cooking at home.
+Restaurant expenses are those which contains `CategoryTags.Restaurants` in it.
    */
   def recommendation(expenses: Dataset[Expense])(implicit session: SparkSession): Dataset[ExpenseRecommendation] = {
     import session.implicits._